sauravchandra1/EOE/README.md

 ##  Elect the Open Elective(EOE)
-**EOE** is `Open Elective Allotment Platform`, A Web based application used to allocate the open elective.
+**EOE** is `Open Elective Allotment Platform`, A Web based application to allocate the open elective course.

 ### Installation